- Relevant Legislation

 Youth Offender: Local Remands

-A custody officer, after charge, is under a duty to ensure that an arrested youth is moved to local authority accommodation, unless it is certified:
+A custody officer, after charge, is under a duty to ensure that an arrested youth is moved to local authority accommodation, unless it is certified in the case of:

-- In the case of a juvenile who is - 12 or over, that no secure accommodation is available and that keeping him in other local authority accommodation would not be adequate to protect the public from serious harm from him; or
+- a child who is aged 12 to 17 inclusive, that no secure accommodation is available and that keeping him in other local authority accommodation would be adequate to protect the public from serious harm from him; or

-- In the case of any juvenile, for the reasons specific on the certificate, it is impracticable to make the transfer
+- any child, for the reasons specific on the certificate, it is impracticable to make the transfer

 see also Legal Guidance on Youth Offenders